Felix9390/Calculator-Python-/README.md

 # Calculator-Python
-This is a Python Calculator.
+This is a Simple Python Calculator.
+Feel Free to Use